popesarah/431/README.md

 # 431
-Welcome!
+Welcome to the front page for PQHS/CRSP/MPHP 431:

-This is the front page for PQHS/CRSP/MPHP 431: Data Science for Biological, Medical and Health Research, Section 1.
+Data Science for Biological, Medical and Health Research, Section 1.

 The course is taught by Professor Thomas E. Love, Ph.D.
 To get help, email 431-help@case.edu